suchanek/PMA/README.md

 ## Getting Started

-These notebooks have been developed using *Anaconda* and has been tested under OSX 10.15, Ubuntu 18.04, Windows 7 Professional and Windows 10.
+These notebooks have been developed and using *Anaconda* and have been tested under OSX 10.15, Ubuntu 18.04, Windows 7 Professional and Windows 10.
 I have used Microsoft's *Visual Studio Code* IDE for development and Jupyter Notebook for interactive visualization.